 1. Cleaning ears (obviously)

-Using q-tips for cleaning ears isn’t recommended by any doctor.
+Using Q-Tips for cleaning ears of excess earwax isn’t recommended by any healthcare provider.
 It can cause damage by introducing bacteria to your inner ear, or rupturing your eardrum.

 But we all know there are some people who will use q-tips in a survival situation to clean at least the outer parts of their ears so I’m including it on the list.